SiddharthMishra28/flow-forge-v1/README.md

 4. **Monitor Logs:** Check application logs for detailed error messages
 5. **Version Control:** Keep your Flow configurations in version control
 6. **Documentation:** Document your test tags and expected variables

+### Best Practices for InvokeTimer

+1. **Test Timer Logic:** Start with short delays (e.g., "+1" minute) for testing
+2. **Use Appropriate Units:** Choose the right time unit for your use case:
+   - `minutes`: For short delays and testing
+   - `hours`: For system cooldown periods
+   - `days`: For daily/weekly scheduled runs
+3. **Validate Cron Expressions:** Use online cron validators to test your expressions
+4. **Consider Time Zones:** Cron expressions run in server time zone
+5. **Document Timing:** Clearly document why specific delays or schedules are needed
+6. **Monitor Scheduled Jobs:** Keep track of scheduled flows to avoid conflicts
+7. **Use Enhanced API:** Prefer the enhanced flow creation API for new flows with timing requirements

 ## 🔧 Configuration